-There are also situations where the CEO is frustrated at the productivity of the existing team, and is constantly trying to drive this productivity with the existing workforce, with little results.
-Some will soon realise that organizational transformation is what is needed, and that will involve flooding rebuilding the team from scratch and hiring the right people, while allowing some of their existing poor performing staff to leave.
+There are also situations where your CEO is frustrated at the productivity of the existing team, and is constantly trying to drive this productivity with the existing workforce, with little results.
+Some will soon realise that organisational transformation is what is needed, and that will involve rebuilding the team from scratch and hiring the right people, while allowing some of their existing poor performing staff to leave.

-For this to succeed, the CEO may realise that having a clear employer brand and building the right culture, is the key ingredient as the company goes through this painful but much needed organisational transformation process.
+For this to succeed, your CEO may realise that having a clear employer brand and building the right culture is the key ingredient as the company goes through this painful but much needed organisational transformation process.

 4) Fear of failure

 There are many companies out there who have been in business for many years, had a core group of people that successfully built the business with them.
 They never used to have talent issues, but for some reason, are noticing that they struggle to attract and retain new younger talent.